einaru/luma/doc/source/userguide.rst

 1. Getting started
 ==================
-On UNIX and UNIX-like systems after a succesfull installation, Luma can be started from a shell, with the following command (provided the startup script is installed in the system ``PATH``)::
+On UNIX and UNIX-like systems after a successful installation, Luma can be started from a shell, with the following command (provided the startup script is installed in the system ``PATH``)::